Your Business Blog Should Create Clients, Brand You Uniquely, and Develop Loyalty

 Attract and Get New Customers

 In contradiction to what I mentioned above you should not be 100% dependent on your existing customer base only.
-Through natural attrition, for
+Through natural attrition, for whatever reason, you will lose some of your existing customers.
+Some of your energies should therefore be placed into finding new customers.

 From a technical perspective, search engines love blog postings.
 Within minutes of writing blog posts they usually appear online.
 If you do not have a blog, then there is the strong likelihood that search results will bury you (your static website) deep within the search engine, making it very difficult to find you.
 Conversely, a website with frequent blog postings tend to have the opposite effect – a better chance of being found within the search engine results.